Hephaestois/Thesis_HRemmen_2025/scripts/process.md

 My download of the data from the above mentioned source has finished.
 I intend first to get the data into python (the extension is .dods... what does this mean?
 How do I use it?), then to make the PLT quiver of one day, and then to make a PLT animation (gif) of each successive day.
 To get a feel for how the vector field changes, and to see if the stream is comparable to the one in KJP for +100 days, +200 days, +300 days.

+The data I acquired is the ocean stream data, dates 01-01-2015 - 01-01-2016, 42-47N (0.04), -29--11E (0.08), in 12 hour intervals.
+The total data volume appears to be about 160MB.
+To read this data, I am installing pydap (as per google search).
+Time to make a new python file, plotVF.

+To access the data, I am using netCDF4.
+Using pydap (my first attempt) had an issue where it would just change the link.
+So now netCDF4 is the solution.
+I am a little affraid of data traffic speed, but I suppose I'll find out.

+The data has been accessed.
+I have created a beautiful video ocean_currents_animation.mp4.
+It shows the ocean currents starting from 01-01-2014 for 60*3 hours, for a total of 7.5 days.
+I have also created an image of the vectorfield comparable to KJP, at 01-01-2014+200 days, which is at time-index 146 or time value 127536 (hours from 01-01-2001).
+These look comparable, so I am going forward with the trust that my method of acquiring a vector field is at least somewhat correct.